-The statutes imply that the parent or guardian is responsible for providing counsel for a youth in juvenile court because if the child has court-appointed counsel, a lien is placed upon the parents’ real and personal property “to repay funds paid by the county … or the state for the child,” unless the child is not adjudicated delinquent.
+The statutes imply that the parent or guardian is financially responsible for providing counsel for a youth in juvenile court because if the child has court-appointed counsel, a lien is placed upon the parents’ real and personal property “to repay funds paid by the county … or the state for the child,” unless the child is not adjudicated delinquent.
 S.D.
 Codified Laws § 26-7A-32.

 Waiver of Counsel

-South Dakota does not have a specific juvenile statute or rule addressing a juvenile’s waiver of counsel.
-Juvenile case law indicates that a juvenile can waive the right to counsel if it is knowing and intelligent and if the child is aware of the dangers and disadvantages of self-representation.
+South Dakota does not have a specific juvenile statute or rule addressing a youth’s waiver of counsel.
+Case law indicates that a youth can waive the right to counsel if it is knowing and intelligent and if the child is aware of the dangers and disadvantages of self-representation.
 In re R.S.B., 498 N.W.2d 646 (S.D.
 1993).

 When and how the court may decide to detain a youth or otherwise place restrictions on the youth’s freedom is defined by statute and court rules.
 In South Dakota, a detention hearing must occur within 48 hours of the child being detained, excluding weekends and court holidays.
 S.D.
 Codified Laws § 26-7A-14.
 Provisions for the detention of youth are also found in S.D.
 Codified Laws §§ 26-7A-13.2, 26-7A-15, 26-7A-16, 26-7A-18, 26-7A-21, 26-7A-26, 26-8B-3, 26-8B-7, and 26-8C-3.

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

-The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
+The legal needs of youth in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
 South Dakota statutes list one post-disposition proceeding at which youth have a right to counsel: